 In the Gargoyles episode, "Upgrade," when the Manhattan Clan gang up on the Coyote robot and Goliath rips out and squishes the controlling head, the rest of the robot gets up and blindly flails "Destroy, Destroy..." before being flattened by a subway train.

 Courage the Cowardly Dog had a Monster of the Week that was a cruise-missile-delivered carrot that turned into a bomb.
 Anyone who ate the carrot began inflating to house-busting proportions before exploding themselves, and Courage had to dive through Murial's body to find the tumor-like carrot growth and shut it down.
 No, it does not make any more sense in context.
-However, when Courage gets there, for some reason the carrot can talk, and is chanting "Grow!
+However, when Courage gets inside, for some reason the carrot can talk, is wearing an army helmet and badge, and is chanting "Grow!
 Expand!
 Explode!" in ever-increasing volume and excitement.

 In an episode of Class of 3000, the kids decided to replace all their teachers with celebrities.
 Their new dance teacher, a parody of Optimus Prime, kept shouting this phrase as he pirouetted through walls.